Handling the callback

 Error handling

-If something went wrong during the authentication process, the callback URL will be called with an error_code
+If something went wrong during the authentication process, the callback URL will be called with an error

 query parameter.
 The error code is an enum that can be used to identify the error.
 The error message is a human readable string that describes the error.
 The error message can be used to display an error message to the user.
 See the error handling section for more information on how to handle errors.